DataHighway-DHX/documentation/docs/tutorials/tutorials-mining-tokens-topup-supernodes.md

 **Important:** It may be necessary to use the democracy runtime module to propose to modify the current runtime configuration so that the Minimum Deposit, Launch Period, and Voting Period are reasonable values.
 If they were set with unreasonable values at genesis, then it may be necessary to modify them using Sudo.

-### Step 2: Generate a Preimage Hash of the Proposal to transfer Treasury funds to the Multisig Proxy account
+### Step 2: Submit a Preimage Hash of the Proposal to transfer Treasury funds to the Multisig Proxy account

 * Add the Multisig Proxy account and the DHX DAO Unlocked Reserves (Treasury) account (4LTFqiD6H6g8a7ur9WH4RxhWx2givWfK7o5EDed3ai1nYTvk) to your [Address book](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet-harbour.datahighway.com#/addresses)
 	* Note: The Treasury account for each chain is specified in the [chain_spec.rs](https://github.com/DataHighway-DHX/node/blob/master/node/src/chain_spec.rs)